 That means you’ll need to provide a large expanse of warm filtered water, a constant heat supply and basking area.
 A fenced enclosure area for your crocodile to move about in.
 Your crocodile will require access to sunlight in order to absorb vitamin D in UV light which is required for its health.

 Rest assured visits to the vet will be an experience for everyone involved.
 You, the vet, and the other people in the waiting room.
 That is of course if you can even find a vet with crocodile experience.
 Naturally, it would be much preferable to find a vet who does home visits.

 Should I get a freshwater croc for a saltwater croc?

 It really depends on you.
-Many owners report that in fact it is the freshwater crocodiles that have the more angry demeanour when a young so if you are only keeping your croc until you 60 cm long perhaps a saltwater crocodile would be more appropriate.
-Bear in mind a saltwater croc is going to reach 60 cm in length much faster than freshwater croc.
+Many owners report that in fact, it is the freshwater crocodiles that have the more angry demeanour when a young so if you are only keeping your croc until its 60 cm long perhaps a saltwater crocodile would be more appropriate.
+Bear in mind a saltwater croc is going to reach 60cm in length much faster than freshwater croc.
 If you are interested in keeping a crocodile into adulthood(it – not you, I am assuming you are already an adult) then you need to consider whether you are going to be other do practically house a saltwater crocodile that may well grow to 5 m or more in length.

 Any health issues only to look out for?

 Ensure you do not overfeed your crocodile.
 An obese crocodile is an unhealthy crocodile.
-A neat and food can also spoil their water and cause health problems.
+Food can also spoil their water and cause health problems.